dnanexus/dxfuse/README.md

 ### mkdir behavior

-All `mkdir` operations via dxfuse are treated as `mkdir -p`.
+All `mkdir` operations via dxfuse are treated as `mkdir -p`, which creates the parent directory if needed, and does not fail if the directory already exists.
 This is because dxfuse does not present the realtime state of the project.
 Folders can be created outside of dxfuse (or in another dxfuse process), and therefore not be visible to the current running dxfuse.
 A subsequent `mkdir` --> `project-xxxx/newFolder` would return a 422 error, because dxfuse did not know the directory already exists.
 This design is due to spark behavior where multiple worker nodes sometimes attempt to create the same output directory.

 ### rename behavior